8 Best Legal Case Management Software Tools for Law Firms

 Cons:

-Smokeball combines desktop functionality with cloud syncing, offering auto-time tracking and robust form libraries.
-It's especially good for firms that want tight control over their billing processes.
+Smokeball combines desktop functionality with cloud syncing, offering automatic time tracking and an extensive legal forms library.
+It’s ideal for firms that want tight control over their productivity and billing processes.

 Key Features: